mertpinarbasi/mertpinarbasi/README.md

 ### Hi there, I'm Mert 👋

-## I'm a CS student at Dokuz Eylul University, Turkey.

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning javascript and nodejs.
 - 💞️ I’m looking to collaborate on any web development project which includes modern web frameworks.